 How are you so patient with me?
 How do I not drive you away with my moodiness and neediness, with all my struggles and insecurities that seem to be on a continual feedback loop?
 Why do you stay?

-But though other things may grow hazy at times, one thing I know: I was made to be His, and He has claimed me.
+But though other certainties may grow hazy at times, one thing I know: I was made to be His, and He has claimed me.
 As long as I turn toward Him, I will always be in the right place.
-And as long as I cry out His name, I will never be lost.
+As long as I cry out His name, I will never be lost.

-How can I not love Him with all I am, having tasted such impossible goodness?
+How can I not love Him with all that I am, having tasted such impossible goodness?